Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Simulation Experiments

-For ABCO, outliers are flagged using the outlier scoring detailed in Section 2.1.
-We choose a cutoff threshold $0.95$ for $\{o_t\}$.
-Figure \ref{fig2} shows the effectiveness of local outlier scoring in the presence of stochastic volatility in the ABCO.
-As shown, modeling stochastic volatility within ABCO increases its effectiveness while maintaining the same level of performance for data sets with constant variance.
-We hence recommend including both outlier and heteroskedastic noise when deploying ABCO, in general.
+As seen, ABCO works well in both settings of stochastic volatility and significant outliers.
+This is due to the fact we have decomposed the noise into two components: outlier and heteroskedastic noise.
+Figure \ref{fig2} shows an example how these components work together to make ABCO effective.
+As shown, removing one of the component would lead to over-prediction and decrease in performance of the model.
+Modeling stochastic volatility within ABCO increases its effectiveness for heterogeneous series while maintaining the same level of performance for series with constant variance.
+Hence, we recommend including both outlier and heteroskedastic noise when deploying ABCO, in general.